arith-geom/ag-comp-arith-geom/PAGES_CMS_SUMMARY.md

 ### **CMS Configuration Features:**
 1. **Content Type Management**
-   - Team Members with photos and academic info
+   - Team Members with status tracking (Active/Inactive/Alumni) and alumni information
    - Publications with DOI and citation tracking
    - Teaching courses with materials and schedules
    - Research areas with team associations